Devonta Smith Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Season Stats

-- Smith has been the target of 56 of his team's 259 passing attempts this season, or 21.6% of the target share.
+- Smith's 421 receiving yards lead all receivers on the Eagles.
+He's been targeted 56 times and has totaled 33 catches and one touchdown (52.6 yards per game).

-- Smith (two red zone targets) has been the recipient of 5.7% of his team's 35 red zone pass attempts.
+- So far this season, 21.6% of the 259 passes thrown by his team have gone Smith's way.

-- The Eagles, who rank 11th in the NFL in points scored, have attempted a pass 55.2% of the time while running the ball 44.8% of the time.
+- The Eagles have thrown the ball in 55.2% of their plays from scrimmage this year while running the ball 44.8% of the time.
+This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Chargers.